 Loaf of Bread – 2- 3 MAD although in a remote village, a woman quoted 20 MAD for a baguette.
 We declined the offer, but I assume there have been many overlanders before who have taken them up on their outrageously priced loaf.

 Also read: Our ultimate travel guide for Morocco

 Don’t forget to pack….

 Whilst we drive our own vehicle, we appreciate that many people will want to fly into Morocco and hire a car.
 We’ve never hired a car in Morocco.
 But we know enough to say you should really book with a reputable firm because you need assurance the car is well maintained and your insurance is valid.
-Get your quote from a reputable car hire firm in the form displayed.

 Guide book & road maps

 Keeping Cool – When you’re in the desert, you won’t see the locals bearing much skin.
 This isn’t just because of their religion.
 The more skin you expose to the sun, the hotter you’ll be.
 Cover up with loose clothing and a hat to keep you cool.

 Keeping Warm – Night time temperatures during the winter months in the desert can plummet.
 Be sure to have a warm coat.
 Once your campfire has been burning for a while, keep your bottom warm with a few hot coals under your camp chair.

 Footwear – Bring comfortable and sturdy footwear.
 In March, snakes and scorpions start to come out after winter hibernation, so your flip flops aren’t ideal.
 Never walk in the sand barefoot!